Skip to main content

 Thank you to everyone who has voted online and in libraries for the projects that matter to you!

 Voting has now closed, and we are compiling the results.
-We expect to announce the results by Thursday 14th March 2024, so check back soon for some exciting updates!
+We expect to announce the results the week of the 24th November, so check back soon for some exciting updates!

 Results